 Romanoff has a kind of earnest wonkishness that appeals to me–he’s someone who has worked for what he’s achieved politically, not someone who (in the famous words of the late Texas Governor Ann Richards talking about George H. W. Bush) “was born on [or appointed to] third base, and thinks he hit a triple.”
 (The Locust Valley Lockjaw really is out of control with that Bennet guy.
 Someone in his campaign should suggest an accent coach!)

-5 Responses to “Romanoff to challenge Bennet for Colorado Senate in 2010”
+0 thoughts on “Romanoff to challenge Bennet for Colorado Senate in 2010”